pyPrarthan/Personal-Finance-Tracker/README.md

 2. **Add a Transaction**: Run the script and select the option to add a new transaction.
 Enter the required details such as date, amount, category, and description.
 3. **View Transactions**: Choose the option to view transactions and specify the date range.
 View a summary of your financial activity.
 4. **Plot Data**: Optionally, generate a plot to visualize your financial data over time.
+5. **Fin Bot**: You can simply ask the Bot questions which uses gpt-3.5-turbo model.

 ## 📈 Visualization